mysterymath/lcc6502/Linker_Scripts.md

  ROM section to the RAM address allocated for the mutable objects.
 This must be called before any code that refers to the variable, since all such code will expect the object to be present and initialized at its RAM address.
-The function takes no arguments, has no return value, is externally visible, and makes no calls.
+The function takes no arguments, has no return value, and is externally visible.